Christine Hoffmann

 Curriculum Vitae

 Professor Hoffmann specializes in early modern English Literature and the rhetoric and ethics of social media.
 She is the author of Stupid Humanism: Folly as Competence in Early Modern and Twenty-First-Century Culture.
-Drawing comparisons between the Renaissance period and the twenty-first century has allowed her to write and publish work that puts together Milton and memes; queerness and copia; Spenserian allegory and humble-bragging; Shakespearean comedy and negative campaigning; early modern melancholy and 21st-century public shaming.
-She is currently at work on two essays - "Shakespeare's Spam Poetics" and "We Should All Be Snowflakes" - as well as a new book-length project tentatively titled From Confiscation to Compensation: Detention Centers as Heterotopian Cabinets of Curiosity.
+Her essays have appeared in edited collections and in such journals as PMLA, SubStance, College Literature and Rhizomes.
+Drawing comparisons between the Renaissance period and the twenty-first century has allowed her to write and publish work that puts together Milton and memes; sonnets and spam; Spenser and gifs; Shakespearean comedy and negative campaigning; early modern melancholy and 21st-century public shaming.
+She is currently researching Working the Room, a formalist analysis of the escape room, the smart room, the green room, and the banishment room, along with their precedents in the early modern era.

 Specializations